Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Related Work

+To simplify analysis, TTL-based approximations of LRU-based caches typically leverages the general ideas of a cache characterization time~\cite{ChTW02, FrRR12}, which in the simplest case corresponds to the (approximate) time that the object stays in the cache if not requested again.
+This time corresponds closely to our parameter $L$, with the important difference that the RCW caches use a {\em{request count window}} rather than a {\em{time window}}.
+This subtle difference makes our approach favorable when modeling fixed capacity caches in systems with substantial request rate variations (e.g., according to a diurnal cycle).
+Furthermore, our RCW approach allows us to derive (i) exact expressions for general {\em Cache on k$^{th}$ request} policies, popularity distributions, and transient periods, and (ii) corresponding $\mathcal{O}(1)$ computational cost approximations.
+Such results, which we need for our optimization models, are not found in the TTL-based modeling literature.

-Our work also includes analysis for transient periods (during which the cache is filling), including, in Section~\ref{lowerboundderivation}, establishing an upper bound on hit rate based on assuming that there is a cache hit whenever the requested object is one that has been requested previously.
-Perhaps the most closely related work here is the work by Breslau et al.~\cite{BCF+99}, which provides an exact hit rate expression for general popularity distributions, as well as approximate scaling properties for Zipf distributions, for the case of an infinite \emph{Cache on $1^{st}$ request} cache with a finite request stream.
-However, we did not find these scaling relationships (focusing on orders) sufficient for our analysis and we developed more precise expressions for Zipf with $\alpha = 1$ and $\alpha = 0.5$.
+For the case of an infinite \emph{Cache on $1^{st}$ request} cache with a finite request stream, Breslau et al.~\cite{BCF+99} provide exact hit rate expression for general popularity distributions, as well as approximate scaling properties for Zipf distributions.
+However, we did not find these scaling relationships (focusing on orders) sufficient for our analysis and therefore developed more precise expressions for Zipf with $\alpha = 1$ and $\alpha = 0.5$.